-Cumulatively, natural resource improvement projects in the Refuge Management Plan, the nonpreferred projects described in this Draft DARP/EA, and other similar projects that may be undertaken in the Galveston Bay area are expected to result in similar environmental effects (beneficial and adverse) as the preferred project in this Draft DARP/EA.
+Cumulatively, natural resource improvement projects in the Refuge Management Plan, the nonselected projects described in this Final DARP/EA, restoration actions implemented pursuant to the Deepwater Horizon NRDA settlement, and other similar projects that may be undertaken in the Galveston Bay area are expected to result in similar environmental effects (beneficial and adverse) as the selected project in this Final DARP/EA.
 In the long-term, the overall water quality effects of the selected habitat improvement project and other past and reasonably foreseeable restoration projects are expected to be beneficial, since they are generally acknowledged to provide favorable water quality improvements and enhanced biological activity.
 Construction for some of the projects could cause temporary water quality impacts; however, these impacts would be limited in scope and duration, would be mitigated by use of best management practices, and are unlikely to contribute to cumulatively significant water quality impacts in Galveston Bay.
 In addition, habitat creation or improvement projects, whether marsh creation, submerged aquatic vegetation (e.g., Snake Island Cove), or others, would have the cumulative effect of enhancing the habitat available to marine species for spawning, feeding, etc., within Galveston Bay.